gohjiaying/CloudSeederTerraform/02-TerrafromDockerHttpd/README.md

-# Terraform Docker HelloWorld
+# Terraform Docker HTTPD
 This lab will show you how to:
-1. Read and understand simple terraform configuration code
-2. Use terraform commands to apply the code
+1. Reference variable of other resources
+2. Define container resource
+3. Run a web server on localhost 8080

 ## Workshop Reference